 These are geared towards filling in the gaps in their lives and that of their children — helping them achieve self-sufficiency, child well-being, and family stability.

-WV WORKS is West Virginia’s Temporary Assistance for Needy Families (TANF) Program that provides monthly cash assistance to eligible families.
+WV WORKS is West Virginia’s TANF Program that provides monthly cash assistance to eligible families.
 It is based on the goals of assisting families near the poverty level to become self-sufficient.

 Those receiving cash benefits are required to complete and sign a Personal Responsibility Contract (PRC).
 It is supposed to be a plan of activities you will do to help you get a job & to support your family on your own.

 In most cases, you’re only entitled to no more than 5 years or 60 months of welfare checks over your lifetime.
 Most people on VW WORKS also receive SNAP benefits and Medicaid.

 West Virginia SNAP helps low-income families, the elderly, and the disabled with cash assistance to buy the food they need for a nutritionally adequate diet.
 Eligibility is based on household size, income, assets and some household expenses.